witer-rs/witer/README.md

 * Send a message over Discord
 * Dive into the codebase yourself

+In the future, when the API settles down, I plan to make migration guides between releases.
+For now, I recommend referencing the examples if there are any doubts.

 ## Cargo Features

 * **`rwh_05` / `rwh_06`:** use the appropriate version of `raw-window-handle`. `rwh_06` is the default.